Decagon vs Ada (2026)

 Pros

-- ✓Multi-channel coverage in a single configuration — web chat, email, voice, SMS, WhatsApp, and Instagram from one platform without per-channel rebuilds, reducing maintenance overhead for enterprise support orgs
+- ✓Comprehensive multi-channel coverage from a single configuration: voice, chat, email, SMS, WhatsApp, and Instagram deploy without per-channel rebuilds, reducing the engineering overhead that multi-channel enterprise support operations typically absorb.

 Limitations

-- ⚠Enterprise-only with no public pricing and a 300K+ annual conversation minimum — completely inaccessible to SMB and mid-market support teams, who would need to evaluate Intercom Fin or Decagon instead
+- ⚠Enterprise-only with a 300K+ annual conversation minimum and no public pricing: completely inaccessible to SMB and mid-market support teams, who should evaluate Intercom Fin ($0.99/resolution) or Decagon (custom enterprise) instead.

 Frequently asked questions